Principles of operator algebras: 3b. Spectral radius

 Indeed, given a rational function $f\in\mathbb C(X)^T$, the operator $f(T)\in B(H)$, constructed in Definition 3.9, can be recaptured in an analytic way, as follows:

 Now given an arbitrary function $f\in Hol(\sigma(T))$, we can define $f(T)\in B(H)$ by the exactly same formula, and we obtain in this way the desired correspondence:

 This was for the plan.
 In practice now, all this needs a bit of care, with many verifications needed, and with the technical remark that a winding number must be added to the above Cauchy formulae, for things to be correct.
-Let us start with:
+The result is as follows: